deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 sent him to Earth because their own planet was about to be destroyed..." he paused.
 "Complicated."

-"Every species has fiction."
-I pointed out.
+"Every species has fiction," I pointed out.
 "Your Superman sounds like T'vnndrkktktk, who defended his tribe from a pack of predators for a year without sleeping."

-"Or Gudruvgnagnut, who grew so large that his tribe could shelter beneath him from the year-storm." said Vedreg.
+"Or Gudruvgnagnut, who grew so large that his tribe could shelter beneath him from the year-storm," said Vedreg.
 "Though I find it interesting that your greatest hero was not even of your own species."

-"We've always thought of ourselves as weak."
-Jenkins said.
+"We've always thought of ourselves as weak," Jenkins said.
 I couldn't restrain my strangled bleat of disbelief.
-"Well, by the standards of a lot of species on Earth, we ARE weak. '*Horses*' can carry more, '*Dogs*' can bite harder and scent better, most prey species worth hunting could crush an incautious hunter if they turned to fight, and any of the apex predators will happily eat human.
+"Well, by the standards of a lot of species on Earth, we *are* weak. *'Horses'* can carry more, *'Dogs'* can bite harder and scent better, most prey species worth hunting could crush an incautious hunter if they turned to fight, and any of the apex predators will happily eat human.
 Our closest evolutionary cousins are much stronger than us.
 We just happen to be